MileHacker Logo

 Prishtina's public transportation network mainly consists of a comprehensive bus system.
 The city does not have a metro or tram system.
 The bus network encompasses the city effectively, connecting different districts with the city center and other areas.
 Buses are an economical way to travel around Prishtina.

 Buses operate on fixed routes throughout the city.
-While general route information is available, physical route maps are available at bus stops can sometimes be outdated.
+While general route information is available, physical route maps at bus stops can sometimes be outdated.
 Modern map applications on your smartphone often provide more current bus route information.

 Features